Why Prompt Injection Is a Threat to Large Language Models

 Typically, prompt injection attackers aim to achieve one of the following goals:

-• Access sensitive information that is available to the LLM but should not be available to the person interacting with it.
-For instance, developers might train an LLM using private data from multiple companies, then use it to power a chatbot that is intended to reveal information about a specific company only if it's chatting with authorized users from that company.
+Access sensitive information that is available to the LLM but should not be available to the person interacting with it.
+Developers might train an LLM on private data from multiple companies to power a chatbot that reveals information about a specific company only to authorized users.
 Prompt injection could circumvent these controls, allowing users at one company to obtain private information about another company through the LLM.

 Why Is Prompt Injection Dangerous?